Cynthia Winings Gallery : A Place Apart

 Like her predecessor Judith Leighton (1929-2011), Winings (pronounced “winnings”) is an artist with a discerning appreciation for the new and enticing.
 She is a consummate gallerist: professional, focused, welcoming.
 Responsible to her artists and her audience, she deftly curates each exhibition to showcase some of the freshest work being done in Maine, by established and up-and-coming artists.
 The artwork in her shows often carries on a kind of visual dialogue from wall to wall.
 Expressive, intriguing, inventive—those are some of the adjectives that come to mind.
 Mediums are many and diverse: in addition to oil paintings, you’ll find ceramics, collage, fiber pieces and sculptures.

-Now in its seventh season, the Cynthia Winings Gallery has become a prized part of the community and region.
+Now in its eighth season, the Cynthia Winings Gallery has become a prized part of the community and region.
 From mid-May to mid-October the place is humming: a show of art by George Stevens Academy students, a lively opening reception, a First Friday poetry reading.
 “I want to provide a cultural venue where people can get away from their day-to-day lives and be inspired,” says Winings.
 A retreat for refreshing the mind and soul while pleasing the eye—that’s a commendable goal and one that gallery-goers across Maine appreciate as summer rolls around again.